 Fast forward to my arrival in Chiang Mai, I had just stepped off the night bus to a city raining cats and dogs.
-Immediately I felt welcomed by the pitter patter sound of the rain on the rooftop, and the smell of exhaust coming from the cars driving by.
+Immediately I felt welcomed by the pitter-patter sound of the rain on the rooftop, and the smell of exhaust coming from the cars driving by.
 Add the rush of taxi drivers who came to greet me and I immediately felt enveloped in the warmth of the city.

 What resulted in my five days spent in Chiang Mai was that of such unique beauty I don’t know that words can do it justice.
 Everything I had hoped for and heard of the city ended up being true.
 Here I was in Northern Thailand, in an ancient city filled with ornate, beautiful, temples and a bustling city center.
 Restaurants, bars, and massage parlors lining the streets.
 The consistent friendly smile and a wave; locals letting you know that they are happy you’re in their city.
-Venture a further outside the city walls and you get nature.
+Venture further outside the city walls and you reach the most incredible nature.
 Lush, green, rolling hills, blue skies as far as the eye can see, and tall trees surrounding you.
 In Chiang Mai, you get the best of both worlds.

-Immerse Yourself in the Culture
+1. Immerse Yourself in the Culture

 Get to know what makes Chiang Mai so… Chiang Mai.
 Have you ever met someone who has visited Chiang Mai and didn’t like it?
 Doubtful.
 The best way to get to know a place is to immerse yourself in the culture!
 Don’t do things the way that you’re used to or the way that makes you feel “comfortable”.
 Instead, push the boundaries and step outside of your comfort zone.
 Instead of that car with the seatbelt that you feel safe riding in.
-Hop in the back of that ultra cheap red taxicab that can be found all over the streets of Chiang Mai!
+Hop in the back of that ultra-cheap red taxicab that can be found all over the streets of Chiang Mai!
 Or try your hand at scootering!
 Be smart, but test your limits.
 Opt for something new that you haven’t tried before.

 When in Chiang Mai, immerse yourself in the culture by adapting the way of the locals.
 Get out and eat the street food.
-That five star restaurant that takes Visa, with the plush chairs, silverware, and AC?
+That five-star restaurant that takes Visa, with the plush chairs, silverware, and AC?
 Skip it.
 Opt for the local street food instead.
 Head to the Night Bazaar or Warorot Market.
 Or, if you see a restaurant that seems to be packed with locals, pop in and see what it’s all about!

-Get Out and Meet the Locals
+2. Get Out and Meet the Locals

 The best way to meet locals and to support the community is to book local experiences.
 Book through your hotel, or better yet ask around!
 If you stop in a restaurant or grocery store – just ask what and whom they would recommend.